 The ParticipACTION Community Better Challenge to award city with $150,000

-VANCOUVER, June 27, 2019 /CNW/ - The first annual ParticipACTION Community Better Challenge got Canadians across the country sitting less and moving more together with more than 265 million physical activity minutes tracked from May 31 to June 16.
-British Columbians alone tracked more than 110 million minutes across the province.
-In the end, Enderby, British Columbia was crowned Canada's Most Active Community and took home the top prize of $150,000, which will go toward local physical activity initiatives.
+TORONTO, June 27, 2019 /CNW/ - The first annual ParticipACTION Community Better Challenge got Canadians across the country sitting less and moving more together with more than 265 million physical activity minutes tracked from May 31 to June 16.
+After weeks of friendly "active" competition, Enderby, British Columbia was crowned Canada's Most Active Community and took home the top prize of $150,000, which will go toward local physical activity initiatives.

-"Congratulations to Enderby for being named Canada's Most Active Community," said Elio Antunes, President and CEO of ParticipACTION.
-"The Community Better Challenge was an amazing opportunity to engage all British Columbians from community leaders and politicians to organizations and schools in physical activity and show how everything gets better when you get active – your sleep, your relationships, and even your community.
-British Columbians want to connect with others in their communities and the Challenge proved that."
+"Congratulations to Enderby, British Columbia and all the regional winners," said Elio Antunes, President and CEO of ParticipACTION.
+"The Community Better Challenge was an amazing opportunity to engage all Canadians, community leaders, politicians, organizations and schools in physical activity and sport and show how everything gets better when you get active – your sleep, your relationships and even your community.
+Canadians want to connect with others in their communities and the Challenge proved that."

 Whether with neighbours, colleagues, family or friends, research shows that physical activity and sport participation can break down walls and act as a building block to grow stronger communities.
 It boosts the confidence and happiness of individuals, while connecting them to others with common interests.
 The social supports strong communities create are key to keeping people active in the long run.